craftercms/docs/source/by-role/system-admin/performance-and-scaling/index.rst

 Finally, a Content Delivery Network (CDN) can be used to front the delivery tier.
 CDNs mostly help with static content delivery, and mitigation of DDOS attacks.

-..
-TODO Add a link to cache headers in Engine in the Engine > Configuration article :ref:`engine-cache-headers`
+.. note:: Crafter Engine's cache headers can help provide the right caching behavior for CDNs.
+See :ref:`engine-cache-headers` for more.

 """"""""""""""""""""""""
 Basic Performance Tuning